 - Activated when you make a purchase — United co-brand cards also offer free checked bags, but the benefit is activated when you use the card to pay for your flight.

 - Benefits earned by reaching a spending goal — The Hilton Honors American Express Business Card (full review) gives a free weekend night reward if you spend $15,000 on the card in a calendar year.
 If you spend $60,000 in a year, you can earn a second free weekend night.

-But you can't assume that the Hilton free weekend night is always awarded after reaching a spending target.
+But not all Hilton free weekend nights are awarded after reaching a spending target.
 The Hilton Honors American Express Aspire Card free weekend night is awarded on your account anniversary just for being a cardmember.

 What Credit Card Benefits Are Out There?